 headaches | small cuts and scrapes | mild sprains (those that you can still walk on) | period pain | insect bite/sting | hay-fever or mild allergic reaction | diarrhoea | nausea (feeling sick) | blisters

-By no means is this exhaustive, and over the last seventeen months it has been somewhat adjusted to reflect our accident-prone ways and hangover requirements, but below is a breakdown of what we cram into our small emergency fist aid kit and always keep in our daypack.
-It's worth remembering that travel gear shops sell mini first-aid kits like these for a large mark-up; just find a suitable storage bag and visit your local pharmacy to make your own version, using the outline below, for a fraction of the price.
+By no means is this exhaustive, and over the last few years months it has been somewhat adjusted to reflect our accident-prone ways and hangover requirements, but below is a breakdown of what we cram into our small emergency fist aid kit and always keep in our daypack.

 4 x 500mg paracetamol (mild pain medication)

 4 x 8/500 co-codamol (stronger OTC pain medication)